In general, there are three basic types of safety audit. One of the distinct difference between them is the audit coverage or audit scope.

 Safety Audit Report

 At the end of the audit day, safety auditor will issue a safety audit report.
 It mentions all findings and recommendations that are found during the audit.
-The finding and recommendation level will depend on safety standard used – OHSAS 18001, Responsible Care (RC) or else.
+The finding and recommendation level will depend on safety standard used – OHSAS 18001, ISO 45001, Responsible Care (RC) or else.

 This applies also to the internal safety audit.
 An internal safety audit report will be issued after the audit finished.